Updated: Jan 26

 I would say that really doing things that I enjoy helps fuel me.
 Doing those things that make me smile and incorporating them into my life somehow.
 For me that includes rollerblading, most outdoor activities, listening to my favorite upbeat, inspirational & gospel music tunes, laughing & spending time with close family and friends, and now I have to add tennis into this category.
 Interestingly, these things fuel me to give myself a break and really enjoy life without taking things so seriously.

-Yes, life has a lot to offer that can be stressful, that can wipe that smile right off my face, to make me want to cry, to make me want to give up, to want to stay in the bed, to want to give into the pressures, but then.....I incorporate the things I enjoy and that smile comes back, that grit comes back, that attitude to push through no matter what, that attitude to look up and not down restores me.
+Yes, life has a lot to offer that can be stressful, that can wipe that smile right off my face, to make me want to cry, to make me want to give up, to make me want to stay in the bed, to want to give into the pressures, but then.....I incorporate the things I enjoy and that smile comes back, that grit comes back, that attitude to push through no matter what, that attitude to look up and not down restores me.
 It restores that desire for the inside to match the outside smile.

 Ladies Connected restores & fuels me also because it reminds me that I am not alone in my feelings.
 Ladies Connected reminds me that there are so many of us that have been there.
 Therefore, we can share with one another the keys that have worked through the years to get us through those tough moments.